-NOTE: See your Chevy or Ford chassis operator's guide for information on starting the engine, operating the transmission, steering column controls descriptions of instrument gauges and other chassis related information.
+NOTE: See your Ford Owner's Guide for information on starting the engine, operating the transmission, steering column controls descriptions of instrument gauges and other chassis related information.

 Some items described in this section may be optional or unavailable on your coach.